salman90/MovieLibarary/README.md

 ## Step 5: Interacting with the Application

 You can now interact with the Movie Library application through the web interface.
 Use the search bar to search for movies, view movie details, and perform other actions available in the application.

+## Step 6: To run the tests

+1. Ensure that Docker is running on your machine.
+2. Run command `docker compose -f docker-test-compose.yml up`

 ## Additional Information